A Scalable Bayesian Spatiotemporal Model for Water Level Predictions using a Nearest Neighbor Gaussian Process Approach: Methodology

 \subsubsection{Unobserved (new) location at a future time point}

-In order to obtain samples of the conditional distribution of $p(y_t(\boldsymbol{s}_{new}) \mid [\boldsymbol{y}_t])$ for a future time point $t > T$, we have to make use of the latent model.
-This model is necessary because, at future time points, predictors at all other locations are usually unknown, a requirement for the marginal model.
-However, for the latent model, only the predictors at the target location are needed, though it requires obtaining samples from the spatial latent field specifically for that location, denoted as $\widetilde{w}_t(\boldsymbol{s}_{new})$.
-We proceed by sampling by composition, first drawing from the predictive distribution of $\widetilde{w}_t(\boldsymbol{s}_{new})$ and then using the latent model (Equation~\ref{eq: proposed model, latent model}) to draw samples from $y_t(\boldsymbol{s}_{new})$.
-The first step is done by kriging the spatial latent field at the given time point.
-The joint distribution is
+{ In order to obtain samples from the conditional distribution $p(y_t(\boldsymbol{s}_{new}) \mid \boldsymbol{y}_t)$ for a future time point $t > T$, we rely on the latent-process formulation of the model.
+This is necessary because future covariates at non-target locations are generally unavailable, which precludes direct use of the marginal model.
+In contrast, the latent formulation only requires predictors at the target location and relies on the spatial latent field $w_t(\boldsymbol{s}_{new})$.